Calvin-Data-Science/data202/notes-raw/04-Modeling.Rmd

   * Review: [Visualizing two variables](https://openintro.shinyapps.io/ims-03-introduction-to-linear-models-01/)
   * Focus on: [Simple linear regression](https://openintro.shinyapps.io/ims-03-introduction-to-linear-models-03/)
   * continue to others if you have time or curiosity

+## Modeling Goals

+(Note: a better discussion of this is found in [Brieman 2001](https://projecteuclid.org/download/pdf_1/euclid.ss/1009213726))

+Most of what is studied in statistics classes is modeling for the sake of *inference*: you want to make conclusions about a *population* in general based on what you observe in a *sample*.
+For example, if 1 person who received a vaccine later gets Covid compared with 2 people who didn't, how effective is the vaccine in general?
+What about if it were 100 people vs 200?
+Is it more effective for certain demographic groups, or were they just more likely to have gotten the vaccine in the first place?
+Inferential stats helps you think through what information you need to know to be able to start to answer a question like that and how to design a controlled experiment so that you can actually give a robust answer, and gives you mathematical tools to compute those answers from observed data.

+In general, a controlled experimental setting with randomization is needed to make robust inferences about a population from a sample.
+And in many cases we can do this: for example, most large websites are constantly running hundreds of controlled experiments on their visitors.
+But in many other cases, we can't make the experimental intervention we might want but we still observe a lot of data; is that data useless?

+Predictive modeling is one of several angles with which to make useful conclusions from data that was collected without randomized interventions.
+(Other approaches include instrumental variables analysis, propensity matching, and small confirmatory controlled experiments to evaluate hypothesis generated from observational studies.)
+The key idea is to change the goal: instead of trying to make an inference about a proposed relationship in isolation (like "does being male make you more likely to get a severe case of Covid, all else being equal?", which is complicated by difference in underlying health conditions, lifestyle, etc.), a predictive model only tries to make a prediction about the outcome ("here is a 70-year-old man; how severe is his disease likely to be?").